Actipro/WPF-Controls/Documentation/topics/docking/workspace-mdi-features/index.md

 ## Standard MDI

-A standard (windowed) MDI option is implemented by Actipro Docking & MDI via a [WindowControl](xref:@ActiproUIRoot.Controls.Docking.WindowControl) control that mimics the functionality of a native window with resizable borders, minimize/maximize/close buttons, etc.
+A standard (windowed) MDI option is implemented by Actipro Docking & MDI via a @if (avalonia) { [Window Control](../../fundamentals/controls/window-control.md) }@if (wpf) { [WindowControl](xref:@ActiproUIRoot.Controls.Docking.WindowControl) } that mimics the functionality of a native window with resizable borders, minimize/maximize/close buttons, etc.

 See the [Standard MDI](standard-mdi.md) topic for more information.